Offirmo/offirmo-monorepo/stack--2022/3-advanced--isomorphic/state-utils/README.md

   * useful to know if the state should be migrated to most recent format (with a backup in case the migration has a pb)
 * between those two states, which one should prevail?
   * = the most recently active?
 Not always, if the player played a lot offline and a tiny bit online on a different device, he's likely to want the one they spent most effort on
   * = the most up-to-date in terms of schema version?
-Same, if the player played offline on a outdated version, they may still want the
+Not always, if the player played offline on an outdated version, they may still want the "most investment" one

 * backups
   * chain of backups